raspberrypilearning/guess-the-flag/en/step_3.md

 --- /collapse ---

 + Click on the flag sprite and then click on the **Costumes** tab.
 You will see a blank flag template.
-Create 10 duplicate costumes of the blank flag template.
+Create 9 duplicate costumes of the blank flag template, so you have 10 flags in total.

 [[[generic-scratch-duplicate-costumes]]]